rei/rei-cedar-docs/docs/components/icon/README.md

 ## Accessibility

 To ensure that usage of this component complies with accessibility guidelines:
-- If an icon conveys meaning, there must be an `<alt>` tag that describes the action or idea that the icon represents
+- If an icon conveys meaning, there must be an `alt` attribute that describes the action or idea that the icon represents
-- If an icon is decorative, use an empty `<alt>` tag
+- If an icon is decorative, use an empty `alt` attribute
 <div class="cdr-stack--lg"></div>

 Recommendations for writing alternative text: